FintanMi/bridge-property-estate-agents/README.md

 ## Credits

 Photos for the listings were taken from unsplash and pexels.
+The following tutorials were used during this project - Dennis Ivy (Django Beginners Course) on Youtube, Rathan Kumar (Django in Real Life - Build Complex Restaurant Platform) on Udemy.